 - time for a driver to reach you from wherever they may be in Atlanta.

-I would think most drivers would want to help passengers get to their destinations ON TIME with the least amount of stress possible for both passenger and driver.
+I would think most drivers would want to help riders get to their destinations ON TIME with the least amount of stress possible for both of them.

 - There are countless people who ride both Uber/Lyft.
 Those companies apparently listen more to the riders by allowing them to use star rating systems that do nothing more than give an attaboy/girl to diligent, hard working and dedicated drivers.

 ALL the bad press is the reason I really decided to ‘go hard’ for this new way of transporting people around Atlanta.
-I AM past tired of reading yet another something about the industry giant or its founder, Travis Kalanick.
-That video of him and an Uber driver that went viral . . .
-I have refused to watch and never will watch it because I understand he’s not the nicest guy breathing.
+I AM past tired of reading yet another something about the industry giant.

 SO . . . because I like helping people, and prefer to function and flow in integrity and honesty, I know I need a backup plan/exit strategy.
 And I’m betting there are some drivers out there looking for one as well.

-Getting excited about what has come to Atlanta, a real ground floor opportunity available for those people who ‘see and get it’, has been a God-send!
-It had been 2 years since I had been this focused on something that I wanted to tell the world about.
+Getting excited about what is coming to Atlanta, a real ground floor opportunity available for those people who ‘see and get it’, has been a God-send!

 - Atlanta’s traffic and its modes of transportation make for unbelievable stress that really could be avoided if riders would just take a breath and PLAN their trips!